tabarra/txAdmin/docs/dev_notes.md

 - [ ] Migrate all log routes
 - [ ] Add download modal to log pages

+- [ ] Migrate freecam to use IsRawKeyPressed instead of the GTA references

 - [ ] Playerlist: implement basic tag system with filters, sorting and Fuse.js
     - the filter dropdown is written already, check `panel/src/layout/playerlistSidebar/Playerlist.tsx`